website-search

 ir_get_templateARead-onlyIdempotentInspect

 Get Lenny Zeltser's structured incident response report template.
 Covers all critical IR sections with field-by-field guidance.
-Your incident data is never sent to this server—guidelines flow to your AI for local analysis.
+This server never requests your incident notes and instructs your AI to keep them local—guidelines flow to your AI for local analysis.

 | Name | Required | Description | Default |